 Working with the public in emergency situations is stressful and requires a mentally tough individual to provide medical care in the prehospital environment.
-This course is designed to teach students about real-world situations the EMT - Paramedic may potentially encounter in the 'field' while managing patient care.
+This course is designed to teach students about realworld situations the Paramedic may potentially encounter in the 'field' while managing patient care.
 In order to better prepare students for a career in the Emergency Medical Services profession, there will be times during this course where students will be exposed to training scenarios and situations that will be unpleasant to the average college student.
-If the student does not feel they can tolerate this type of learning environment, they should discuss this with me immediately before continuing the course.
+If the student does not feel they can tolerate this type of learning environment, they should discuss this with me immediately before continuing in the course.

-Brandon Turnbow, NRP, CCEMTP, NCEE EMS Educator
+Brandon Turnbow NRP, CCEMTP, NCEE EMS Educator

-COURSE OUTLINE

-South Plains College Allied Health Division EMS Programs EMSP 1356.200 Patient Assessment Fall 2014
+COURSE OUTLINE South Plains College Allied Health Division - EMS Programs Fall 2014 Cardiology EMSP2444.200 Class Schedule